 - Spread the tomatoes and garlic into the sheet pan.
 Drizzle them with 2 tablespoons of olive oil and sprinkle them with 1 teaspoon salt and ½ teaspoon of black pepper.
 Roast them in the oven for 13-15 minutes*.

 - Meanwhile, cook the pasta according to package instructions.
-When cooked, reserve a cup of its liquid and drain.
+Reserve a cup of its liquid and drain the rest.

 - To assemble: Place the cooked warm pasta, roasted tomatoes, chopped basil, and mozzarella balls into a large bowl.
 If for some reason the pasta dries, use a little bit of the reserved liquid.

 - Give it a gentle toss making sure all the ingredients are equally distributed within the bowl.
-Taste for seasoning and add more if it is necessary.
+Taste for seasoning and add more if necessary.

-- When ready to serve, drizzle it with olive oil and sprinkle each portion with grated Parmesan cheese.
+- When ready to serve, drizzle it with olive oil and sprinkle with grated Parmesan cheese.